-Pine Crest Orchard will open for peach and plum picking on Boxing Day and then every Friday to Sundays from 9am to 4pm.
+Pine Crest Orchard will open for apple and sunflower picking on the Australia Day weekend from 9am to 4pm.
+And then open every weekend until about May.
 Thankfully their farm was mostly spared during the bushfire that ripped through Bilpin recently.

 It’s best to check their Facebook page for what fruit is available to pick when you are looking to go.
 And remember, you just turn up to this farm – no bookings and no entry fees!